 You can take part in some leisure activities such as horse riding, shooting games, wellness and tea testing sessions that are set out for visitors.
 I just walked around, it was really nice!

 3. Coffee shops in Pai and its sunsets

 I also managed to sample my favorite coffees in one of the numerous coffee shops around Pai.
 That made me feel like Pai was the loveliest place I had visited for a while.
 Cafes are truly unique there, it made me feel there is some kind of competition in Pai for the most interesting coffee shop in the city or something of that sort!

-“Coffee in Love” was that particular coffee shop which I tasted the first coffee in Pai.
-It was clean, the attenders were friendly and I almost spent half a day in there reading some nice pieces of trendy magazines.
+“Coffee in Love” was that particular coffee shop where I tasted the first coffee in Pai.
+It was clean, the attendees were friendly and I almost spent half a day in there reading some nice pieces of trendy magazines.
 Meeting the sunset from there is also just breathtaking!
-Also, try any of those cafes around the area, you will not regret, I promise!
+Also, try any of those cafes around the area, you will not regret it, I promise!